zillerlab/CASTom-iGEx/Software/model_clustering/README.md

 Application of cluster_associatePhenoGLM_run.R with --risk_score TRUE and

 #### Optional 4.4): Evaluate gene-risk score prediction
 If gene-risk scores are predicted on the same data set that measured the corresponding phenotypes and from which TWAS and PALAS were estimated (e.g. UKBB), it is possible to evaluate the performance of gene-risk scores in approximating the actual phenotypes.
-The following script computes R2 and F-statistic estiamtes from comparing nested linear models pheno~risk_score+covariates and pheno~risk_score.
+The following script computes R2 and F-statistic estiamtes from comparing nested linear models pheno\~risk_score\+covariates and pheno\~risk_score.
 - *--riskScore_file*: output of step 4.2)
 - *--pheno_file*: phenotype txt file used to compute TWAS and PALAS